 Focus Your Mission

-Let's face it.
-There are a lot of churches in your community that offer similar services to yours.
-If you produce a generic welcome video, or other videos about your church, you are not going to stand out and attract attention.
+Let’s face it.
+There are many churches in your community that offer similar services to yours.
+If you produce a generic welcome video or other videos about your church, you are not going to stand out and attract attention.

 Take a look at these obligatory mission statements and think about your own.

 First Community Church is an all inclusive church that loves Jesus and practices living a Christian life.
 Generic Christian Church is a loving family of faith.
 We welcome you just as you are with love, hospitality and lots of ways to find your place.
 We are a traditional church that celebrates the movement of a modern society, one foot in the ancient rhythms while honoring a contemporary beat.